LuisDiegoAndrade/cse-168-grpc-server/README.md

 - `sudo docker build -t grpc .`

 ### Third, create the "grpc_workbench" directory that will be shared with the Container
 - This `grpc_workbench` directory contains the proto files and cpp examples.
-We can use these folders to build our labs on top of
+We can use these folders to help build our labs.
 - `./mk_work_station.sh`

 ### Fourth, run the container from the Docker image built